 Above all, get lots of ideas about what information you can put in all those boxes to give the most accurate picture possible of how your condition really affects you.

-Our disability living allowance guides are written by a qualified barrister and a welfare rights specialist who, between them, have decades of experience of DLA claims and appeals right up to Social Security Commissioners level.
+Our disability living allowance guides are written by a qualified barrister and a welfare rights specialist who, between them, have decades of experience of DLA claims and appeals right up to the Upper Tribunal.
 But they're written in an extremely user-friendly fashion - we've studied the law so that you don't have to.

 Instead, our disability living allowance guides take you page-by-page through the claim pack explaining simply and clearly what kind of information is needed in each box.
 We even provide sample texts to get you started.